H-DES: a Quantum-Classical Hybrid Differential Equation Solver

 \section{Implementation and related complexity}

-In this section, we conduct a theoretical study of our algorithm to examine the complexity of each step.
+In this section, we provide preliminary elements for a theoretical study of our algorithm to examine the complexity of each step.
 More precisely, we aim to use theoretical arguments to study the algorithm scaling properties (for both the quantum and classical parts) as a function of the inputs of the problem to be solved (e.g., the number of sample points, number of variables, and number of DEs).
-This analysis will allow us to ensure the stability and realism of our method when moving to more complex systems of DEs.
-In the following, we will mainly focus on establishing formulas to estimate the computational time.
+The goal of this analysis is to provide initial insights on the stability and realism of our method when moving to more complex systems of DEs.
+In the following, we will mainly focus on the estimation of the computational time.